 We went on our first date last Saturday.
 Thanks to my notes I know that her favorite food is Italian, so I took her to a great restaurant called IL Castello in el poblado.
 I had the Fettuccine Alfredo (very good.)

-After that, we went for cocktails at a cool restaurant/bar called 37 Park near Parque Lleras, where we had a jar of white wine, lychee Sangria.
+After that, we went for cocktails at a cool restaurant/bar called 37 Park near Parque Lleras, where we had a jar of white wine and lychee Sangria.

-By this time I could totally feel the chemistry, so once we were done with the Sangria we headed over to Vintrash for dancing.
+By this time I could feel the chemistry, so once we were done with the Sangria we headed over to Vintrash for dancing.
 Wow, can this girl move, I was floored.
-By the end of the date, we had connected very well through conversation, and physically through dancing and lots of kissing.
+By the end of the date, we had connected very well through conversation, physically through dancing, and lots of kissing.

 I would have to say that it was the best date I’ve had in a long time.
-I’m looking forward to seeing her more and to see where this all goes.
+I’m looking forward to seeing her more and where this all goes.

-So hanging out with D has made it clear to me that it is possible to find a girl that is 21 that’s hot, that I can actually have a conversation with and that works and studies.
+So hanging out with D has made it clear to me that it is possible to find a girl that’s 21, hot, that I can converse with, and that works and studies.
 We do have some clashes on things…like her wanting to spend all weekend just “resting.”

-Yeah I’m kinda weird I guess, many might say, why wouldn’t you want to be laying around with her all day?
+Yeah, I’m kinda weird, I guess.
+Many might say, why wouldn’t you want to be lying around with her all day?

 To be honest, I get bored.
-I usually do stuff on weekends like play basketball.
-I play on two different teams in a couple tournaments and I play pick up as well.
+I usually do stuff on weekends, like playing basketball.
+I play on two different teams in a couple of tournaments, and I play pick-up as well.
 Or just going to Ciudad Del Rio to eat at the food trucks.
 Or going out with a group of friends to a bar or a club and having a fun time.

-It seems like I’m more energetic than she is, but we compromise.
-Plus it’s not like I see her every day or all weekend.
+I’m more energetic than she is, but we compromise.
+Plus, it’s not like I see her every day or all weekend.
 Regardless, I’ve been having a great time with her.

-A couple of weekends ago we went to a finca (country house) on the lake at Guatape with a few friends.
-We had lots of food and drinks, swam in the lake, played soccer, pet the cows and had an awesome time.
+A couple of weekends ago, we went to a finca (country house) on the lake at Guatape with a few friends.
+We had lots of food and drinks, swam in the lake, played soccer, petted cows, and had a fantastic time.

 As for other girls?

-Well, I really haven’t been looking, but it’s funny how when you’re not really looking they kinda find you.
-Perhaps it’s the nonchalant attitude or the no pressure attitude.
-Whatever it is, it’s working well and I haven’t had any problems getting dates on weekends.
+Well, I haven’t been looking, but it’s funny how when you’re not looking, they kinda find you.
+Perhaps it’s the nonchalant attitude or the no-pressure attitude.
+Whatever it is, it’s working well, and I haven’t had any problems getting dates on weekends.

 I’ve found some awesome new date spots that I wanted to share:

-- Bolivar Dance Club – this place is great if you want to take a girl out dancing.
-It’s a little more upscale so you should definitely wear nice clothes.
-The music is right up my alley, hip-hop, and reggaeton most of the time.
-NOTE: it’s 23 and over, I tried to go in there with D and we were denied at the door.
+- Bolivar Dance Club is great if you want to take a girl out dancing.
+It’s a little more upscale, so you should wear nice clothes.
+The music is right up my alley, mostly hip-hop and reggaeton.
+NOTE: it’s 23 and over, I tried to go in there with D, and we were denied at the door.

-- Mercado Del Rio – This is definitely a fun place to go to.
-It’s a big market-style eatery that was basically built in a hangar.
-There are tons of restaurants (mostly barbecue style) inside including a wine bar, a couple cafes, and a dance club on the third floor.
-It’s a great place for a date or just to go hang out with friends.
+- Mercado Del Rio – This is a fun place to go to.
+It’s a big market-style eatery that was built in a hangar.
+There are many restaurants (mostly barbecue style) inside, including a wine bar, a couple of cafés, and a dance club on the third floor.
+It’s an excellent place for a date or to hang out with friends.